twiddlingbits/twr-wasm/docs/api/api-localization.md

 # Locale Support

-## Character encoding supported
+## Character encodings
-Tiny-wasm-runtime supports UTF-8 or windows-1252 encoding.
+Tiny-wasm-runtime supports ASCII, UTF-8 or windows-1252 encoding.
+UTF-16 is not supported.

-## The supported locales
+## Locales

  - "C" is the default locale, as usual.
 When "C" is selected, the functions operate as usual.
-One subtly is that Console i/o functions (such as `printf`) will generally function as expected with UTF-8, since the `div` and `window` consoles correctly handle UTF-8 character encoding.
+One subtly is that console i/o functions (such as `printf`) will generally function as expected with UTF-8, since the `div` and `window` consoles correctly handle UTF-8 character encoding.
 This is normal on some OSs, such as linux, but not the default on Windows (which often defaults to windows-1252 for backward compatibility). `isgraph` style functions will only recognize ASCII characters, as is normal.
 Functions such as `strcmp` operate on the byte sequence, which will typically results in UTF-8 codes being compared lexically. `strcoll` will use lexical ordering.

 - "POSIX" is the same as "C"